ProJensen/Active-Directory-Proxmox/Lab07-Delegated-Admin-Access/README.md

   - Domain Admins
   - Enterprise Admins
 - Confirm the account only has the delegated permissions assigned through the target OUs

+This step verifies that the support account can perform limited administrative tasks without having full domain-wide control.